 They will know to double-down on that efforts and using such an asymmetric focus they’ll be able to work much more effectively spending less time on futile tasks that don’t benefit the business or – in many cases – are obsolete.

-Remember, it is crucial to back up positive feedforward with accurate data.
+Remember, it is crucial to back up positive feedforward with accurate and compliant data.

 Don’t be hotheaded, choosing a new method over another after one week you’ve started using it.
 Give it time, A/B test, and do everything you can to eliminate other variables that might affect the result of your evaluation.

 Yet, whenever you see that your employees focus on the correct things that yield expected results (proven over time) let them know about it.
 They’ll be happy to hear they chose the right methods and will be more eager to continue doing these things.